 RACCOONbarn swallow

-Our Format: The Advanced DCNPC is divided into lecture, flash classroom lab time, and field camera sessions in a flexible schedule that accommodates the group's needs and accounts for the vagaries of weather.
+Our Format: The Advanced flash course is divided into lecture, flash classroom lab time, and field camera sessions in a flexible schedule that accommodates the group's needs and accounts for the vagaries of weather.
 Most lecture and in-door instruction and computer lab time occurs in the mid-morning, early afternoon, and after dinner -- times when the light is NOT at its peak.
 Photography can occur at any time, but generally occurs before and after breakfast and in the late afternoon.
 This schedule results in some shooting every day, so you'll have plenty of time to practice your new skills!

 squirrel